aetharr/adventuretimefluxx/README.md

 This is a non-profit project, as I mentioned it was a gift for a friend of ours but we were so proud of it that we wanted to share it with others.

 As of writing this, I am aware that Looney Labs have released an official Adventure Time Fluxx, but like to hope that it has not made our little project redundant.

+Do what you want with it!
+Play It!
+Print It!
+Download It! and most of all Enjoy It!